rmerryweather/richblog/README.md

 Because we are running under an image called app we have to use docker-compose exec.
 For example:

     docker-compose exec app php artisan key:generate

+## Running tests

+As above, we need to run tests using exec, E.g.

+    docker-compose exec app ./vendor/bin/phpunit